santina/STAT-545/HW4/HW4_gapminder_plyr.md

 Here I will attempt to challenge myself with some hard questions and use plyr, dplyr and some basic R techniques to solve the questions.
 Like many people, I like to ask about what's the most/least and what's the trend of something over time.

-With the variables in the gapminder data in mind, I'd like to find out **Which of the top 10 countries with the highest lifeExp in 2007 experience the greatest growth in GDP per capital in the last 20 years?**
+With the variables in the gapminder data in mind, I'd like to find out **Which of the top 10 countries with the highest lifeExp in 2007 experience the greatest growth in GDP per capital?**

 First we need to find out what are those 10 countries